madworx/docker-netbsd/README.md

 ```

 ***There are more options for customizing user accounts, mapping your host OS home directory into the NetBSD system etc:*** Check the `docker-entrypoint.sh` for details, or even better, document it and do a PR towards this project. :-)

+## Container exit status

+For single command executions (e.g. `docker run madworx/netbsd ps`), the exit status of the container will be the exit code of the given command.

+### Special cases:
+- `242` -- While attempting to run a specific command (e.g. `docker run madworx/netbsd uname -a`), the qemu process disappeared.

+  This indicates an error with the QEMU configuration, such as an invalid value of the `NETDEV` environment variable.

+  The QEMU error message should be visible as docker container output.

+- `42` -- Internal "default value" which shouldn't really happen.
+Submit a PR if it does.

 ## FAQ